 The literature has focused on two broad classes of explanations to rationalize the evidence on high multigenerational persistence.
 First, educational status or its determinants might be mismeasured, which would bias estimates of intergenerational persistence from parent to child downward.
-Mismeasurement may occur because the outcome observed in the data is an imperfect proxy of educational achievement (e.g., years of schooling may not reflect the quality of schooling), or because the parents' education is only one of many determinants of child education that vary across families (e.g., Clark, 2014; Braun & Stuhler, 2018).
+Mismeasurement may occur because the outcome observed in the data is an imperfect proxy of educational achievement (e.g., years of schooling may not reflect the quality of schooling), or because the parents' education is only one of many determinants of child education that vary across families (e.g., Clark 2014, Braun and Stuhler 2018).

-In Section 2.6, we documented multigenerational transmission using regressions of a child's years of schooling on the average years of schooling of the parents and grandparents (see Eq.
-1).
-According to the mismeasurement interpretation, the tendency of the coefficient β{gp} on grandparent schooling in such regressions to be positive, as shown in Fig. 3, reflects an omitted variable problem, with grandparents' schooling serving as a proxy for unobserved attributes of the parent generation.^{an} Classical measurement error or misreporting in survey data would yield similar implications (Solon, 2014).
+In Section 2.6, we documented multigenerational transmission using regressions of a child's years of schooling on the average years of schooling of the parents and grandparents (see Equation (1)).
+According to the mismeasurement interpretation, the tendency of the coefficient $\beta{gp}$ on grandparent schooling in such regressions to be positive, as shown in Figure 3, reflects an omitted variable problem, with grandparents' schooling serving as a proxy for unobserved attributes of the parent generation.
+Classical measurement error or misreporting in survey data would yield similar implications (Solon 2014).

-A second, contrasting interpretation is that grandparents or extended family may have an independent causal effect on child education, over and above their indirect influence via the parent generation (Mare, 2011).
-According to this interpretation, a positive coefficient β{gp} on grandparents' schooling in Fig. 3 may represent true grandparent effects.
-One strategy to distinguish this hypothesis from alternative interpretations is to study whether the size of the coefficient β{gp} varies with exposure of grandchildren to their grandparents.
-In their review of the literature, Anderson et al. (2018) note that the coefficient β{gp} does not appear to vary systematically with the likelihood of contact between grandparent and grandchild.
-However, there are exceptions (Zeng and Xie, 2014), and a direct effect of grandparents on their grandchildren is possible through means that do not require contact, such as financial transfers (Hällsten and Pfeffer, 2017).
+A second, contrasting interpretation is that grandparents or extended family may have an independent causal effect on child education, over and above their indirect influence via the parent generation (Mare 2011).
+According to this interpretation, a positive coefficient $\beta{gp}$ on grandparents' schooling in Figure 3 may represent true grandparent effects.
+One strategy to distinguish this hypothesis from alternative interpretations is to study whether the size of the coefficient $\beta{gp}$ varies with exposure of grandchildren to their grandparents.
+In their review of the literature, Anderson, Sheppard, and Monden (2018) note that the coefficient $\beta{gp}$ does not appear to vary systematically with the likelihood of contact between grandparent and grandchild.
+However, there are exceptions (Zeng and Xie 2014), and a direct effect of grandparents on their grandchildren is possible through means that do not require contact, such as financial transfers (Hällsten and Pfeffer 2017).